 The key feature of The Diamond Fullcolor Hotend is the diamond shaped nozzle.
 We have designed the nozzle to have smallest possible mixing chamber, to make color shifts as fast as possible and to avoid unnecessary filament waste.
 To ensure rapid nozzle heat up we have constructed the nozzle as compact as possible.

-The Diamond Fullcolor Hotend is equipped with high quality heat sinks and heat breaks from E3D Online and is mounted with a 3D printed bracket.
+The Diamond Fullcolor Hotend is equipped with high quality heat sinks and is mounted with a 3D printed bracket.

-At this time, we have designed mounting brackets and the necessary hardware and firmware upgrades for the bq Prusa i3 and bq wit box 3D printers.
+W, we have designed mounting brackets and the necessary hardware and firmware upgrades for many common 3D printers.